sklykov/fluoscenepy/README.md

 flobj.get_shape(); flobj.plot_shape()
 ```

-The problem of precise shape projection of the circle on the pixel grid becomes even more significant
+The challenge of accurately projecting a circle onto a pixel grid becomes even more significant when the circle's center is shifted from the center of a pixel.
-if its center is shifted from the origin of the pixel.
-To illustrate this, below are a few examples of the shifted by (0.24, 0.0)
+To illustrate this, here are several examples of circles shifted by (0.24, 0.0):
-circles.

 Shifted "Normal" Circle:

 ![Normal Circle](./src/fluoscenepy/readme_images/Circle_rad_1px_shift(0.24,0).png "Shifted Normal Circle 1px R")